About

 FBI Special Agents

-Serving as a Special Agent is a very demanding job with strict entry requirements.
+Special Agents are very demanding jobs that have strict entry requirements.
 Please review closely all requirements to ensure that you qualify before you apply.

-All applicants for the Special Agent position must first qualify under one of five Special Agent Entry Programs.
-These programs include:
+All applicants for the Special Agent position must first qualify under one of the five Special Agent Entry Programs that include:

 • Accounting